Skip to content

 Apple’s problem was not with its supply chain per se, but with the way it used it.
 Understanding demand is not an exact science, but this was more than a miscalculation, it was fear-induced inertia.
 A focus on the past instead of the present and future meant that in what should have been the most successful quarter in the company’s history, Apple’s sales figures were almost identical to those of the same quarter a year before, while that extra $1 billion of orders went unfulfilled.

-2000 - Ford & Firestone Scandal - Exploding Tires
+2000 - Ford & Firestone Exploding Tires Scandal

 This dispute escalated in Aug 2000 when Ford recalled about 6,5 million Firestone tires.
 The issue was that tires had been exploding, causing the vehicle to roll over, leading to at least 62 people's lives being lost and 100 people being injured in car accidents.